Algovate/Quanta/docs/commands.md

 **Output:**

-The command displays console output exactly as it appeared during startup, preserving chalk formatting and colors:
+The command displays console output exactly as it appeared during operation, preserving chalk formatting and colors.
+This includes:

+- **Cycle summaries** with runtime, signals, executed trades, and efficiency metrics
+- **Account status** with equity, available margin, leverage, and P&L information
+- **Risk status** with margin usage, risk levels, and diversification metrics
+- **Position details** with entry prices, stop-loss, take-profit, and unrealized P&L
+- All operational logs from the trading system

+Example output format:

 ```
 🏆 Quanta Trading System